Learning Preference-Based Objectives from Clinical Narratives for Dynamic Sepsis Treatment: Methods

-\paragraph{Action Distribution Analysis} To characterize the treatment strategies learned by each policy, we analyze the empirical distribution of actions across the joint IV fluid–vasopressor space.
+To characterize the treatment strategies learned by each policy, we analyze the empirical distribution of actions across the joint IV fluid--vasopressor space.
 For each policy, we compute the frequency of each discretized action pair and visualize these distributions using two-dimensional heatmaps.

-To assess whether policies adapt appropriately to patient severity, action distributions are stratified by baseline SOFA score into low- and high-severity groups.
-This enables evaluation of whether the policy exhibits clinically meaningful treatment escalation or de-escalation patterns across severity strata, rather than applying a uniform strategy.
+To assess whether policies adapt to patient severity, action distributions are stratified by baseline SOFA score into low- and high-severity groups.
+This enables evaluation of whether policies exhibit clinically plausible escalation or de-escalation patterns across severity strata.